 The Region is a strong proponent of transit oriented development.
-Medium and high density development adjacent to existing and planned rapid transit corridors supports the Region's transit investments by making it easier for more people to access transit which will help to increase ridership.
-The implications of not realizing density along a planned transit corridor will ultimately increase the costs associated with operating this service over the long term.
+Medium and high density development adjacent to existing and planned rapid transit corridors support the Region's transit investments through by making it easier for more people to access transit and will help to increase ridership.
+The implications of not realizing density along a planned transit corridor will ultimately increase the costs associated with operating this service.